Last updated: March 9, 2015

 Distracted driving legislation (2015):

 SP 60, LD 185: Would outlaw driving while handling a mobile phone.
 Fine: $50 (first offense), then $250.
-Exempts doctors, holders of commercial driver’s licenses, etc. (Katz)
+Exempts doctors, holders of commercial driver’s licenses, etc. Transportation Committee voted 7-6 against passage on March 6.
+To the full Legislature.
+(Katz)

 HP 178, LD 246: Would prohibit handheld cell phone use while driving.
 See SP 60, above.
 (Mastraccio)